kiranjavatechie/codeAssignment/README.md

 Firstly i am splitting the Animals into Birds and Animals,then further split Birds based on functionality.
+(Refer Attachment: Assign1.png)

-After that i do split and test each and individual and create a document for that.
+After that i do split and test each and individual and create a document for that.(Refer Attachment: Assign2.png)

 In section A: